Terms and Conditions

 6.6.
 The intellectual property pertaining to our course hand outs and other teaching materials is owned by us and you cannot copy or reproduce the materials for commercial benefit.
 You also are no allowed to access illegally copied and stored versions of any published material and to do so may put in jeopardy your place on the course.

 6.7.
 You must:

 6.7.2.
-Inform us if they cannot attend a class for any reason – the production of official documentation to substantiate any such absence will be required.
+Inform us if you cannot attend a class for any reason – the production of official documentation to substantiate any such absence will be required.

 6.7.3.
 Comply with reasonable requests made by College employees.

 6.7.4.
 Adhere to our Health & Safety Policy (failure to do so will constitute grounds for expulsion).